praveensripati/001-mcafee-aws-dev-workshop/010-EKS, ECS/021-ecs-fargate.md

 ![](images/ecs-fargate-cluster-created.png)

 1. Under the `Services` tab click on `Create` with the below details.
-    - For Launch type, select EC2
+    - For Launch type, select Fargate
     - For Task definition, select the task definition created in previous step.
     - For Cluster, select the cluster you created in previous steps.
     - For Service name, enter the name of the service `my-ecs-service`.